Drenso/symfony-oidc/README.md

             # Extra configuration options
             #well_known_parser: ~ # Service id for a custom well-known configuration parser
             #well_known_cache_time: 3600 # Time in seconds, will only be used when symfony/cache is available
+            #jwks_cache_time: 3600 # Time in seconds, will only be used when symfony/cache is available
+            #token_leeway_seconds: 300 # Leeway time in seconds when validating token validity
             #redirect_route: '/login_check'
             #custom_client_headers: []
             #code_challenge_method: ~ # Code challenge method, can be null, 'S256' or 'plain'